 Plant matter is the final component of a raw healthy homemade diet.
 A diverse selection of plant matter provides a naturally complete range of vitamins and minerals.
 Mostly green leafy and coloured vegetables, as well as fruits these supply antioxidants, phytonutrients, fibre and moisture as well as essential vitamins and minerals.
 Ideally these should be blended / crushed to a pulp to ensure better absorption as pet‘s don’t naturally contain the enzymes necessary to digest plant cell walls and access their nutritional value.

-A homemade raw diet may also include a little top up with other health promoting ingredients that include garlic in small amounts, whole eggs, kelp or spirulina, coconut oil, flax meal, probiotics and prebiotics, ginger, turmeric and any other healthy ingredients for pet‘s.
+A homemade raw diet may also include a little top up with other health promoting ingredients that include whole eggs, kelp or spirulina, coconut oil, flax meal, probiotics and prebiotics, ginger, turmeric and any other healthy ingredients for pet‘s.

 It’s important when looking into preparing your own homemade raw diet for your pets to research the ingredients that are safe and healthy for pets as ingredients that are healthy for humans, aren’t always good for pets.